Brett Lee: Test career

 By the late 1990s there were calls for Lee to be included in the national squad.
 Captain Steve Waugh, who also played with him for New South Wales, was impressed by Lee's debut and pushed for his inclusion into the national team.
 He was eventually chosen in the final 14 for the Test series against Pakistan in 1999 but failed to make the starting 11.
 By the time the Test series against India came around, he was twelfth man.
 However, he duly made his Test debut for Australia in December 1999 against the touring Indians, becoming Australia's 383rd Test cricketer.

 Bowling first change, Lee took a wicket in his first over in Test cricket when he bowled Sadagoppan Ramesh with his fourth delivery.
 He also captured Rahul Dravid in his first spell before returning to take three wickets in six balls to finish the innings with figures of 5/47 from 17 overs, becoming the first Australian fast bowler since Dennis Lillee to take 5 wickets on debut.
 Lee took 13 wickets in his opening two Tests at the low average of 14.15.

 Lee won the inaugural Donald Bradman Young Player of the Year Award at the Allan Border Medal award ceremony in 2000 soon after his debut.

 Lee took 42 wickets in his opening three series, the most by any Australian bowler in the seven matches he played.
 He was selected for the Test series against the West Indies in late 2000.
 During the first Test he scored his first half-century in test cricket and in the next Test, took seven wickets including a five wicket haul in the second innings.
 However, he suffered a stress fracture of the lower back which kept him out of the next three Tests.
-He returned against Zimbabwe but soon suffered another setback a month later when he broke his right elbow and was sidelined until May 2001.
+He returned against Zimbabwe but soon suffered another setback a month later when he injured his right elbow and was sidelined until May 2001.